rsanchezmo/jaxer/docs/dataset.rst

 - **Notional volume**: total value of the assets traded, rather than the number of units
 - **Number of trades**: the number of trades done in the time resolution

-An example of a time point of 1h resolution on *'btc_usd'* ticker is:
+An example of a time point of 1h resolution on :code:`'btc_usd'` ticker is:

 .. code-block:: json